wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 ### 4.1 Hubble Tension

 **Scale assignments:** CMB uses the comoving sound‑horizon r_s; BAO uses the effective D_V/r_s kernel in the quoted z‑bin; SNe use the effective distance‑ladder kernel (calibrator sample depth).
 Reported results are fractional shifts relative to ΛCDM baselines; early‑time physics and r_s are unmodified.
 For background distances we take S(z) to track the **effective comoving measurement scale** (e.g., D_V(z) or r_com(z)), which **increases** with z.
 Thus CMB > BAO > SN in S, matching the Hubble-tension illustration.

+**Probe definitions.** We take S_CMB ≈ r_s (drag), S_BAO as the effective D_V/r_s kernel of the quoted z bin, and S_SN ≈ ⟨D_L⟩ of the calibrator sample (distance-ladder kernel).
+These choices implement the effective comoving measurement scale we use throughout; results are reported as fractional shifts relative to ΛCDM baselines.

 Phenomenological illustration: incorporating scale-dependent corrections derived from δ: